giriselvansridhar/Bootstrap-learn/README.md

 # Bootstrap

-The CSS framework used to simplofy the CSS.
+Defination: __It is a  CSS framework used to simplify the CSS.__

+---

 ### 1.SET UP